1997 Arab Cup Winners' Cup

-The 1997 Arab Cup Winners' Cup was the eight edition of the Arab Cup Winners' Cup held in Ismailia, Egypt between 15 – 25 August 1997.
+The 1997 Arab Cup Winners' Cup was the eighth edition of the Arab Cup Winners' Cup held in Ismailia, Egypt between 15 – 25 August 1997.
 The teams represented Arab nations from Africa and Asia.

 MC Oran from Algeria won the final against Al-Shabab from Saudi Arabia.

-It was decided on first that Al-Ansar will organized and hosts the eight edition in Beyrouth, Lebanon from 14 to 24 August 1997 and Olympique Khouribga will participate as the holders.
-However it's Al-Ismaily who hosts the tournament in Ismailia.
+It was decided at first that Al-Ansar would organize and host the eighth edition in Beyrouth, Lebanon from 14 to 24 August 1997 and Olympique Khouribga would participate as the holders.
+However it was Al-Ismaily who hosted the tournament in Ismailia.

 Qualifying round

 Zone 1 (Gulf Area)

 Participating teams: Al-Muharraq (Bahrain), Al-Arabi Kuwait (Kuwait), Al-Ittihad Doha (Qatar) and team from UA Emirates.

 Al-Arabi Kuwait & Al-Ittihad Doha advanced to the final tournament.

 Zone 2 (Red Sea)

 Participating teams: Al-Shabab (Saudi Arabia), Al-Merrikh (Sudan), Al-Ahli Al Hudaydah (Yemen).

 Al-Shabab advanced to the final tournament.